15 Toothache Home Remedies – #5 Will Surprise You

 - Or a heart attack (which causes pain in the teeth and jaws)

 Note that too deep decay or trauma to the tooth can damage the tooth’s nerve.
+You must seek medical advice before you start with any of the pain relief tips.
 In these cases, the dentist may have recourse to a pulpectomy, that is to say, a devitalization of the tooth.
 The goal is to make the tooth insensitive.

 Home Remedies for Tooth Infection

 Melt 5 ml (1 teaspoon) of salt in 250 ml (1 cup) of boiling water for a pain-relieving mouthwash (which can also relieve a sore throat) that will wash away irritating debris and help reduce the pain.
-Let cool and then swish the mouthwash for about 30 seconds before spitting it out.
+Then take equal parts of cold and warm water – and then swish the mouthwash for about 30 seconds before spitting it out.

-Saltwater cleans the area around the tooth and sucks up some of the fluid that causes the swelling.
-Repeat this treatment as often as needed.
+Salt water cleans the area around the tooth and sucks up some of the fluid that causes the swelling.
+Repeat this treatment as often as needed for good oral health.

 Mixing sea salt and baking soda is one of the ten techniques to whiten your teeth naturally at home.